 Kansas City cancels outdoor dining permit fees, providing support for restaurant owners.

-Mayor Quinton Lucas praised the move:
+Mayor Quinton Lucas praised the decision, emphasizing its impact on entrepreneurship and accessibility:

 “Permit fees can become barriers that prevent our most innovative small business owners from participating in programs that could help them thrive.
 The moratorium on annual permit fees ensures that all entrepreneurs have the same opportunities to create engaging outdoor spaces.”